Toggle menu

 The cameras will only be activated when there is a perceived threat to staff, to record evidence where we suspect an offence may be being committed or if there is a suspected breach of Health and Safety.
 You will be informed by the operator that the cameras are being activated.

-• prevent or detect crime
+• to prevent or detect crime

-• use as part of an investigation to take enforcement action in line with the regulatory areas we enforce (where necessary)
+• as part of an investigation to take enforcement action in line with the regulatory areas we enforce (where necessary)

 However, if an allegation of misconduct is made against a staff member, footage may be used in the investigation to provide a true and fair assessment of events